 If you or someone you know has been charged with selling marijuana, it’s in your best interest for you gain legal representation.

 Navigating Texas’s criminal justice system alone is confusing and stressful.
-That is why it’s recommended you contact Tyler Flood & Associates, Inc. for quality legal representation.
+That is why it’s recommended you contact [firm] for quality legal representation.
 Our attorneys have years of experience with drug offenses, especially marijuana cases.
 We can build a defense plan to tackle your charges.

-You can contact us by calling (713) 224-5529 today.
-Our team will set up a free consultation to assess your charges.
-Tyler Flood & Associates, Inc. accepts clients throughout the greater Harris County area including Houston, Pasadena, West University Place and Bellaire.
+You can contact us by calling [phone] today.
+Our team will set up a free consultation to assess your charges. [firm] accepts clients throughout the greater Harris County area including Houston, Pasadena, West University Place and Bellaire.

 Overview of Sale of Marijuana in Texas